Drakodin/tdov/docs/README.md

 * Resources will be available at the end.
 * (Recommended) Use full-screen mode in browsers.
 Due to media queries to support smaller screen devices, desktop versions will uptake the changes and the message bar will be further towards the center of the page.

+To change the message being displayed, click on the gear on the right of the screen to change the year of the message.
+Each year is accompanied by a simple artwork to highlight a key part of the message.

+Swapping the year automatically swaps which message is being used.
+To save your changes, click on the spinning gear.
+This navigates the page back to the menu.

 ## Known Issues
 Due to the Audio API in browsers being asynchronous, playing the audio consecutively with every message swap is very difficult.